sandeepgit32/flask-voting-app/README.md

 ## Running the application using Helm

-1. **Start mMinikube cluster**
+1. **Start Minikube cluster**
     ```sh
     minikube start
     ```

-2. Creete the namespace if not exist:
+2. Navigate to the project root

+3. Install the helm chart to create a release `voting-app` in `dev` namespace:
     ```sh
-    kubectl create namespace dev
+    helm install voting-app helm-charts \
+    --values helm-charts/values-dev.yaml -n dev \
+    --create-namespace
     ```

-3. Navigate to the project root

-4. Install the helm chart to create a release `voting-app` in `dev` namespace:
+    It will create the namespace automatically if not exist.

+4. **Get the minikube ip**
     ```sh
-    helm install voting-app helm-charts --values helm-charts/values-dev.yaml -n dev
-    ```

-5. **Get the minikube ip**
-    ```sh
     minikube ip
     ```

-6. **Open the application**:
+5. **Open the application**:
     Open your web browser and go to `http://<minikube-ip>:30000`

-7. To upgrade the release, run:
+6. To upgrade the release, run:
     ```sh
-    helm upgrade voting-app helm-charts --values helm-charts/values-dev.yaml -n dev
+    helm upgrade voting-app helm-charts \
+    --values helm-charts/values-dev.yaml -n dev
     ```

-8. To list the installed releases in namespace `dev`, run:
+7. To list the installed releases in namespace `dev`, run:
     ```sh
     helm ls -n dev
     ```